vacuumsens/Final/Server/README.md

 The Server module is the central hub of the Senseeker system.
 It provides a web-based dashboard for monitoring client devices, managing data collection, configuring system settings, and storing sensor data in MongoDB.
 The Server consists of a Frontend UI and a Backend API with database integration.

+##
+Just install using windows installer Server.exe on computer on local network and run app and should be good to go.
+If you want to work with the files and scripts continuie below.

 ## Architecture

 The Server module has two main components: